OPerepadia/ocr-translator-extension/README.md

 - Firefox: load the directory as a temporary add-on.
 See [Temporary installation in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).
 - Chrome: load the directory via **Load unpacked** on `chrome://extensions` with Developer mode on.

-Both engines run MV3, but the background differs: Firefox uses an event page that hosts the OCR engine directly, while Chrome uses an offscreen document because its service worker cannot create the dedicated OCR worker.

 Run the test suite and type checks with: